 A qualified fundraiser, marketer and experienced grant maker, Caroline has spent over 10 years working in and around the voluntary sector in roles ranging from fundraising and communications officer at a small charity to Fund Manager at Hertfordshire Community Foundation where she managed funds on behalf of local, regional and national donors including individuals, families, corporates, statutory organisations and charitable trusts, helping give away over £800k in 2017/2018.She now works as a freelance consultant and trainer, using her experience from both sides of the funding fence to provide practical and strategic support to grant making organisations, small and medium sized charities and community minded businesses.

 - Ulrika Högberg

-Ulrika is the current Chair of the Trustees.
-She is currently the Foundation and Community Manager at the Wimbledon Foundation, the charity of the All England Lawn Tennis Club.
-She has more than ten years experience of grant making, including working for UnLtd - the Foundation for Social Entrepreneurs - supporting individuals to create positive social change in their local communities.
-From UnLtd she joined Legacy Trust UK, the independent charity tasked with delivering £40 million in grant funding to secure a lasting cultural and sporting legacy from London 2012 across the whole of the UK.
-With her expertise and experience of working in an Olympic context, Ulrika then joined King’s College London to lead the work on sharing the learning from staging major events with other significant sporting and cultural events organisers and stakeholders, such as Tokyo 2020.
+Ulrika is the Chair of the Trustees.
+She works at the All England Lawn Tennis Club and has more than twelve years’ experience of grant making working in a variety of organisations such as: UnLtd - the Foundation for Social Entrepreneurs which individuals to create positive social change in their local communities; Legacy Trust UK an independent charity tasked with delivering £40 million in grant funding to secure a lasting cultural and sporting legacy from London 2012 across the whole of the UK, and the Wimbledon Foundation, the charity of the All England Club and The Championships.
+With her expertise and experience of working in an Olympic context, Ulrika has also worked for King’s College London spearheading a piece of work focused on sharing the learning from staging major events with other significant sporting and cultural events organisers and stakeholders, such as Tokyo 2020.
 She holds a degree in International Business Administration from Linkoping University, Sweden.

 - Tanya Stevens